Symmetries Beget Symmetries: Ghostly Higher-Form Symmetries and the Descent Equation: Higher form symmetries and their descendants

 \subsection{Cohomological formalisation}

 Let us discuss how \eqref{eq:descent_equation} arises from the Batalin--Vilkovisky cohomology.
 We first consider the space of differential-form operators \(\alpha\in\mathcal A\) that are (a) closed up to $Q$-exact terms and (b) gauge-invariant in the Batalin--Vilkovisky formalism.
-This corresponds to the cohomology \be \operatorname H^{\bullet}_{\mathrm d}(\operatorname H_Q^{\bullet}(\mathcal A)), \ee which is the second page of the horizontal spectral sequence approximating the total cohomology of the double complex $\mathcal A^{\bullet, \bullet}$.
+This corresponds to the cohomology

+which is the second page of the horizontal spectral sequence approximating the total cohomology of the double complex $\mathcal A^{\bullet, \bullet}$.

 We next relax this requirement to those operators \(\alpha\in\mathcal A\) that are (a) closed up to $Q$-exact terms and (b\('\)) \emph{not} necessarily physical but whose integral \(\int_\Sigma\alpha\) is physical as long as \(\Sigma\) does not have a boundary.
 We will find that the descent equation \eqref{eq:descent_equation} precisely captures the latter requirement of (a)+(b\('\)).